-Sinkholes and Other Calamities
+Sinkholes and other calamities

 A volcano burps and then the year’s first tropical storm of the season washes out.
 It’s been a rough week for Guatemala.
 Last week the volcano Pacaya, located about 25 km (15 mi) from the capital city (Guatemala City) mildly erupted, spitting ash and sand all over the metropolitan area and forcing the evacuation of residents closest to its slopes.
 Pacaya is roughly in a state of continuous eruption, though usually it causes little or no incident.
 That may be hard to imagine but indeed, at night it’s often possible to see a faint red glow at its top or during the day see a plume or puff of seeping out.
 It’s a tourist attraction for brave souls who are able to scamper up to its top and peer over the edge, guard rails not included.